 Kaiden rejoiced to find that the rest of his household had already retired for the night.
 Still, it felt like it took them forever to make it to his bedroom.
 Why did bedrooms have to be upstairs and in the back of the house?

 Fenris watched as Kaiden cast a small flame spell into the hearth, lighting the room in a soft orange glow.
 The bedroom was paneled in dark wood whose age gave it a dignified appearance.
-The four-post bed was of a matching dark wood and covered with a well-worn quilt sewn with patterns of mabari, the noble warrior dog of Fereldan.
+The four-post bed was of a matching dark wood and covered by a worn quilt sewn with patterns of mabari, the noble warrior dog of Fereldan.

 The man moved like a cat, all grace and latent power.
 Fenris wondered how he had never noticed it before.
 Running his hands over Fenris's armor, Kaiden tried to find how to remove it.
 Fenris reached up and unfastened it himself, deftly, efficiently.
 It was always worse to make them wait, always worse to give them a reason for frustration.
 No. Fenris mentally shook himself.
 This was Kaiden.

-Fenris turned back to him, confused.
-Kaiden met his gaze, and gently kissed the lyrium markings that curled over his chin.
+Confused as to what the mage wanted, Fenris turned back to him.
+Kaiden met his gaze and gently kissed the lyrium markings that curled over his chin.
 Fenris moaned softly at the tingle of magic.
 Never had he thought he would enjoy that feeling, but Kaiden was a man unlike any other.
 Kaiden kissed the base of his neck and caressed the lyrium markings with his tongue, sending more tingles through him.
-He moved up, red hair brushing Fenris's face, and nuzzled his ear.
-"You are beautiful."
+Then he moved up, red hair brushing Fenris’s face as he nuzzled the elf’s ear.
+“You are beautiful.”

-Fenris was not sure what he was supposed to do, but did not think lying still was what was expected this time.
-He ran his hands down the broad muscle from Kaiden's shoulders to the small of his back, enjoying the feel of warm skin against his palms.
+Fenris was not sure what he was supposed to do, but did not think that lying still was expected this time.
+He ran his hands down the broad muscles from Kaiden’s shoulders to the small of his back, enjoying the feel of warm skin against his palms.
 Kaiden responded by rubbing his body against his, then lifted his head to smile at Fenris.
-"Mmm, I like when you touch me."
+“Mmm, I like when you touch me.”

 Fenris knew Kaiden had had many lovers before they met who had no doubt touched him more skillfully than he knew how.
 “You are generous.”